 Best Hostel in Pioneer Square: HI Seattle at the American Hotel

 Located in Seattle’s hip Pioneer Square District is the HI Seattle Hostel.
-It’s our favorite place to stay in Seattle on a budget, thanks to its free wifi and delicious complimentary breakfast.
+It’s our favourite place to stay in Seattle on a budget, thanks to its free wifi and delicious complimentary breakfast.
 You won’t have to spend a lot on public transport either, as many top bars, clubs, and attractions can be reached on foot.

 Best Hotel in Pioneer Square: Courtyard Seattle